IHME Contemporary Art Festival: IHME Helsinki Commission 2022

 IHME Commission 2022 was an online course created by Indian artist Amar Kanwar.
 A ten week long online course Learning from Doubt is based on and emerges from the art installation and exhibition, The Sovereign Forest, by Kanwar.
 The Sovereign Forest, is an art project that has been ongoing since 2009.
 It has been evolving, expanding and experimenting with different forms and presentations, and has been made in collaboration with Samadrusti/Sudhir Pattnaik and Sherna Dastur.
 Samadrusti is a fortnightly Odia political and social news magazine, Sudhir Pattnaik is the editor of Samadrusti and a social activist.
 Sherna Dastur is a graphic designer and filmmaker based in Delhi.
 The online course was free of charge and open for all but needed registration.
 The course happened between 15 February and 3 May 2022.

 The course ended with first ever public screening of Amar Kanwar's films in Helsinki on 4 May 2022.
 The screening was free of charge and open for all, also for the ones who had not participated in the course.
 The screening included three films from Kanwar: A Season Outside (1997), The Face (2004) and Such a Morning (2017).

+Since 2022 the course has taken place also in Nepal at the Photo Kathmandu Festival in spring 2023.
+The course is happening again in collaboration with University of Helsinki and the Academy of Fine Arts of The University of Arts Helsinki in September-October 2023.